The Policy Relevant Background (PRB) concentration

 which includes eliminating emissions associated with fertilizer.

-The PRB concentrations define the level below which O3 standards
+The NAB concentrations define the level below which O3 standards

 cannot be practicably set.
 In the 1996 ozone review, the EPA